Wuff

 art: Charles M. Schulz Peanuts museum

-I visited the Charles Schultz museum, as funny, sweet, and moving as I hoped.
+I visited the Charles Schulz museum, as funny, sweet, and moving as I hoped.
 The current exhibition of Peanuts-themed Japanese quilts shows his universal appeal.

 I love the anecdotes of how he had to look up the big words like "existentialist" with which his art was labeled in the 60's and 70's.
 Yet unlike the original comic strips (that Art Spiegelman reimagined in In the Shadow of No Towers), Peanuts has barely dated.
 The visual games he plays with Schroeder's music notation are fully modern.